View Document

 Section 1 - Summary

-(1) This Procedure outlines the clinical governance around systems and processes in Victoria University’s (VU) Student Clinics and supports the Student Clinics Policy.
-It provides information and associated documentation to guide specifics situations, including the safety of students, staff and client-care in VU Clinics.
+(1) This Procedure outlines the clinical governance of systems and processes in Victoria University’s (VU) Student Clinics and supports the Student Clinics Policy.
+It provides information and associated documentation to guide specific situations, including the safety of students, staff and client-care in VU Clinics.

 Top of Page